logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 !!! note
     It is best practice to add a partition key.
 If you do not provide a partition key, all the feature data will be stored as files in a single directory.
     The system has a limit of 10240 direct children (files or other subdirectories) per directory.
-What this means is that, as you add new data to a non-partitioned feature group, this will create new files and you might reach that limit.
+This means that, as you add new data to a non-partitioned feature group, new files will be created and you might reach the limit.
 If you do reach the limit, your feature engineering pipeline will fail with the following error:

     ```sh
     MaxDirectoryItemsExceededException - The directory item limit is exceeded: limit=10240 items=10240